iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.2/report.md

 > Doesn't do what it should.
 Just takes up space on your phone or tablet<br> :date: __2020-11-21 15:36:41__

 > Not any relevant information for right now!!
 11-15-20<br> :date: __2020-11-16 04:25:29__

-> I had the app and was diagnosed with Covid.
-I sent my caseworker a screenshot of the app so I could get my 'notify others' button turned on.
-I don't know if she could do that or not, but she didn't address it.
-I had no idea how to activate the button to do the only thing this app is supposed to do.<br> :date: __2020-11-11 18:01:46__